Required

 If your anxiety is ongoing then you may want to learn why your anxiety isn’t going away on its own.

 Everyone experiences some random, imagined or intrusive thoughts.
-Usually these just move on without and discomfort.
+Usually these simply come and go without causing any discomfort.
 However, with problematic thoughts and anxiety, it can feel like thoughts get stuck.

 In my work as an anxiety therapist in Ely, many people describe a similar experience.